 Liability Waiver

 The Committee has determined that it is unable to accept the risk of people contracting COVID-19 within the lodge, and that members and guests must accept this risk by signing and returning the required Liability Waiver.
-See Annexure 4 – Example Club Lodge Liability Waiver.
+(Each lodge to develop their own Lodge Liability Waiver).

 Booking Periods